Table of Contents

 About BRICS Group

-The BRICS Countries are all significant players in their own fields and contributors to the global economy.
-They account for more than 40% of the global population, over a quarter of global income, and a significant portion of global natural resources.
+The BRICS Countries are all significant players in their fields and contributors to the global economy.
+BRICS represents 45% of the world’s population and 37.3% of world GDP.

 About BRICS Group | |